BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: FrameQL: Expressing Complex Spatiotemporal Visual Queries

-To address the need for a unifying query language over video analytics, we introduce \fql, a SQL-like language for querying spatiotemporal information of objects in video.
-We choose a declarative language for two reasons.
-First, encoding queries via a declarative language interface separates the specification and implementation of the system, which enables query optimization (discussed later).
-Second, as SQL is the lingua franca of data analytics, \fql can be easily learned by users familiar with SQL and enables interoperability with relational algebra.

-\fql allows users to query the frame-level contents of a given video feed, specifically the objects appearing in the video over space and time by content and location. \fql represents videos (stored and possibly compressed in formats such as H.264) as relations, with one relation per video.
-As in SQL, \fql allows selection, projection, and aggregation of objects, and, by returning relations, can be composed with standard relational operators.
-By providing a table-like schema using the standard relational algebra, we enable users with only familiarity with SQL to query videos, whereas implementing these queries manually would require expertise in deep learning, computer vision, and programming.
+To address the need for a unifying query language over video analytics, we introduce \fql, an extension of SQL for querying spatiotemporal information of objects in video.
+By providing a table-like schema using the standard relational algebra, we enable users familiar with SQL to query videos, whereas implementing these queries manually would require expertise in deep learning, computer vision, and programming.

+\fql is inspired by prior query languages for video analytics~\cite{lu2015svql, kuo2000content, donderler2005bilvideo, le2008query}, but \fql specifically targets information that can be populated automatically using computer vision methods.
+We discuss differences in detail at the end of this section.

+\minihead{\fql data model} \fql represents videos (possibly compressed in formats such as H.264) as virtual relations, with one relation per video.
+Each \fql tuple corresponds to a single object in a frame.
+Thus, a frame can have zero or more tuples (i.e., zero or more objects), and the same object can have one or more tuples associated with it (i.e., appear in several frames).

-We show \fql's data schema in Table~\ref{table:fql}. \fql's data schema contains fields relating to the time, location, and class of objects, scene and global identifiers, the box contents, and the features from the object detection method (described below).
-While \sn provides a default method of populating the schema, the user can specify the object detection method (which will populate \texttt{mask}, \texttt{class}, and \texttt{features}) and the entity resolution method (which will populate \texttt{trackid}).
-For example, an ornithologist may use an object detector that can detect different species of birds, but an autonomous vehicle analyst may not need to detect birds at all.
-Given these methods, \sn can automatically populate the data schema. \sn aims to be as accurate as the configured methods, specifically \sn does not aim to be more accurate than the configured methods.
+\begin{sloppypar} We show \fql's data schema in Table~\ref{table:fql}.
+It contains fields relating to the time, location, object class, and object identifier, the box contents, and the features from the object detection method. \sn can automatically populate \texttt{mask}, \texttt{class}, and \texttt{features} from the object detection method (see Eq.~\ref{eq:od-def}), \texttt{trackid} from the entity resolution method, and \texttt{timestamp} and \texttt{content} from the video metadata.
+Users can override the default object detection and entity resolution methods.
+For example, an ornithologist may use an object detector that can detect different species of birds, but an autonomous vehicle analyst may not need to detect birds at all.\footnote{\sn will inherit any errors from the object detection and entity resolution methods.} \end{sloppypar}